 Every Autistic Child Needs This Supplement

-Autism is a serious problem in the United States, effecting one out of every 68 children.1 With boys having a four to five times greater chance to have autism than girls.
+Autism is a severe problem in the United States, affecting one out of every 68 children.1 With boys, boys have a four to five times greater chance of autism than girls.

-Autism is a behaviorally defined syndrome beginning before three years of age characterized by pervasive deficits in social interaction, impairment in verbal and non-verbal communication, and stereotyped patterns of interests and activities.
-Currently there is no curative treatment for autism.2
+Autism is a behaviorally defined syndrome beginning before three years of age and characterized by pervasive deficits in social interaction, impairment in verbal and non-verbal communication, and stereotyped patterns of interests and activities.
+Currently, there is no curative treatment for autism.2

 This study is the first double-blinded RCT proving the efficacy of vitamin D3 in ASD patients.
 Oral vitamin D supplementation may safely improve signs and symptoms of ASD and should be recommended for children with ASD.

-The daily doses used in the therapy group was 300 IU vitamin D3/kg/day, not to exceed 5,000 IU/day.
-The autism symptoms of the children improved significantly, following 4-month vitamin D3 supplementation, but not in the placebo group.
-This study demonstrates the efficacy and tolerability of high doses of vitamin D3 in children with ASD.
+This study demonstrates the efficacy and tolerability of high vitamin D3 in children with ASD.
+The daily doses used in the therapy group were 300 IU vitamin D3/kg/day, not to exceed 5,000 IU/day.
+The autism symptoms of the children improved significantly following 4-month vitamin D3 supplementation, but not in the placebo group.

-This research shows great reasoning to why every autistic child needs this supplement.
+This research shows excellent reasoning for why every autistic child needs this supplement.

 Study Citation: Khaled Saad et al., Randomized controlled trial of vitamin D supplementation in children with autism spectrum disorder, Journal of Child Psychology and Psychiatry (2016).
 DOI: 10.1111/jcpp.12652